 He received the 2015 Robert L’Hermite Medal from RILEM (International Union of Laboratories and Experts in Construction Materials, Systems & Structures) for his pioneering work on environmental analysis of building materials and processes along with his contribution to the development and understanding of alternative materials such as geopolymers and recycled products.

 He became secretary of the RILEM TC EEC (Environmental evaluation of concrete structures toward sustainable construction) in 2012 and is also a member of the board of editors of the RILEM journal Materials and Structures / Matériaux et Constructions.

 He presented “What buildings do?” at the inaugural Roundtable held at MIT Endicott House, Boston, MA, USA (2014) and also participated in the 2nd Roundtable held in Einsiedeln, Switzerland (2015) and 3rd Roundtable held the Institute for Lightweight Structures & Conceptual Design (ILEK), University of Stuttgart, Germany (2018).
 He was a workshop moderator at the 5th International Forum for Sustainable Construction dedicated to “Infrastructure Space” in Detroit, USA in 2016.

 Guillaume Habert was a member of the Awards jury for North America in 2014 and for Asia Pacific in 2017.
-He will be a workshop moderator for Shifting the flows, pulling the strings: Stocks, flows, and their dynamics at the 6th International LafargeHolcim Forum for Sustainable Construction to be held in Cairo, Egypt in April 2019.
+He was a workshop moderator for Shifting the flows, pulling the strings: Stocks, flows, and their dynamics at the 6th International LafargeHolcim Forum for Sustainable Construction held in Cairo, Egypt in April 2019.